raamdev/jetpack-mods/README.md

     Instead of `Quote Title http://example.com/example-quote/` the tweet becomes `"Simplicity is the ultimate sophistication." - Leonardo Da Vinci http://example.com/example-quote/`.

     Note that if the quote content doesn't contain double-quotes around the quote and it _does_ contain `<cite>` tags around the author of the quote, then this mod will automatically add double-quotes around the quote before posting to Twitter.
-A post content of `<blockquote>Simplicity is the ultimate sophistication. <cite>- Leonardo Da Vinci</cite></blockquote>` gets posted to Twitter as `"Simplicity is the ultimate sophistication." - Leonardo Da Vinci http://example.com/example-quote/` (notice the added double-quotes).
+A post content of `Simplicity is the ultimate sophistication. <cite>- Leonardo Da Vinci</cite>` gets posted to Twitter as `"Simplicity is the ultimate sophistication." - Leonardo Da Vinci http://example.com/example-quote/` (notice the added double-quotes).
 This only works if you use `<cite>` tags.

     If the full content body is too long to fit on Twitter, the standard Jetpack format of Title + URL is used.